MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 ### [VS Code](#tab/vscode-docker)

 These instructions require [Visual Studio Code](https://code.visualstudio.com/) and the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker).
+Go to the sample folder you cloned or downloaded and open VS Code with the command `code .`.

 | Instructions    | Screenshot |
 |:----------------|-----------:|